 Why Self-Paced AI Training is Failing Your Teams

-Self-paced AI courses are widely available, but their effectiveness remains questionable.
-Despite the accessibility of these courses, completion rates are relatively low, and the practical application of learned concepts is even more miniscule.
-Organizations that rely solely on passive learning often fail to see a tangible business impact.
-It was found by MIT Sloan Management Review that when organizations prioritize continuous learning, they experience a 30% higher success rate in AI adoption compared to organizations that deprioritize training after employees complete an initial learning course.
-When learning is not a foundational pillar within companies, they fail to capitalize on employee creativity, and fall behind on innovation initiatives.
+Organizations that rely solely on passive self paced training methods often fail to see a tangible business impact.
+According to MIT Sloan Management Review, companies that prioritize continuous learning experience a 30% higher success rate in AI adoption compared to those that deprioritize training after employees complete an initial course.

 LEARN MORE: Why Most Teams Never Advance Beyond Basic Data Skills—And How to Fix It